tajpatel58/NLP-Specialisation/Course 4: NLP with Attention Models/bert.md

 - The T5 Model Architecture built is very similar to the transformer architecture we've seen before.
 It indeed uses Encoder-Decoder modelling with 12 stacked Encoders/Decoders each.
 (220 million parameters)
 - We train it by using the same masking technqiue, but masking multiple words from a sentence.
 We then have a sequence input which is the sequence without the masked words and the output is the masked output.
 - We consider the loss here to be only for the error in generating the masked tokens not the whole output. (just like we did with BERT pretraining)
+- T5 model uses the Prefix Language Model Attention Mechanism:
+    - This means that for the inputs we use bidirectional attention.
+    - Causal Attention (attention only on what's been seen previously) on the outputs.
+Ie: attention on the inputs as well as the outputs generated before the current time step.

 ## MultiTask Training Strategy:
 - We'd want to use language models for multiple tasks: